 First, download the latest version of DS4Windows, which can be easily found on the DS4Windows webpage.
 Download the file, and extract it using a archive manager such as WinRAR or 7Zip.
 You will then have two files, DS4Windows and DS4Update.
 Double click on DS4Windows to run the installer.
 You will see the following dialogue box:

 Follow the instructions on screen, beginning with installing the DS4 Driver.
 The installation is quick, so you won’t have to wait long.
 Click on Install 360 Driver if you’re running Windows 7 or older — the drive comes pre-loaded on Windows 8 and 10 machines.
 Once you’ve completed both installations, your controller is ready to be connected.
-Simply plug the DualShock 4 into the PC using a mirco USB cable.
+Simply plug the DualShock 4 into the PC using a mirco USB cable (the same kind used for most Android phones).
 This will also charge the DualShock 4 battery, but in order to use the DualShock 4 wirelessly, you’ll need to properly pair the controller to your PC using Bluetooth and the simple method outlined below.

 Step 1: Hold the PS Button on the DualShock 4 for three seconds, until the lightbar begins to flash.

 Step 2: Open the Bluetooth settings on your PC.

 Step 3: Connect to Wireless Controller.

 Step 4: If prompted to input a pair code, enter “0000”.